DIRECTDataset/DIRECTFeedback/README.md

 3. Disclaimer:
 The dataset is provided "as-is" without warranty of any kind.
 The authors are not liable for any issues or outcomes arising from its use.

-4. Compliance with RACE Terms
+4. Compliance with RACE Terms:
 Elements derived from the RACE dataset are subject to the terms outlined by [RACE](https://www.cs.cmu.edu/~glai1/data/race/#:~:text=notes).
 Users must ensure compliance with those terms.
 The elements derived from the RACE dataset including:
 - "file_id": Match the original "file_id" in RACE.